 Relationship with tax authorities

-This document is published in compliance with Paragraph 19(2), Schedule 19, Finance Act 2016 which requires beIN MEDIA GROUP to set out the tax strategy of its UK companies.
-This global tax strategy covers the entire Group, including the UK entities 1 , and applies for financial year end 31 December 2019
+This document is published in compliance with Paragraph 19(2), Schedule 19, Finance Act 2016 which requires beIN Media Group to set out the tax strategy of its UK companies.
+This global tax strategy covers the entire Group, including the UK entities , and applies for financial year end 31 December 2022.

 1Specifically, from UK perspective covering the UK sub-group of beIN IH Limited and its UK subsidiaries.